-A chatbot integrated into Facebook Messenger that checks in with the user daily, Woebot uses AI to “learn” the emotional profile of the user, and uses cognitive behavioral therapy to create personalized treatment.
+A chatbot integrated into Facebook Messenger that checks in with the user daily, Woebot uses AI to “learn” the emotional profile of the user and uses cognitive behavioral therapy to create a personalized treatment.
 However, it is not a substitute for a therapist, and it explicitly states that.

 Wysa is another chatbot that uses AI chat to build emotional resilience in its users.